dirakx1/MoneyOnTangle/bussiness-case-study.md

 ## Advantages of a DLT.
 * Knowing the state of the transaction in any given time.
+* Easy interactions with digital currencies.
-* Not having to rely on a centralized solution (pse/payzen/credibanco)
+* Not having to rely on a centralized solution (pse/payzen/credibanco...)

 #### References.
 * https://www.achcolombia.com.co/transfiya